vijaidjearam/blog/_posts/2024-09-09-Powershell-script-to-list-the-members-in-Admin-group.md

 ---
 layout: post
 date: 2024-09-09 15:51:42
-title: POershell script to list the Members in the Administrateur Group
+title: Powershell script to list the Members in the Administrateur Group
 category: powershell
 tags: powershell
 ---